Human capital flight: Huguenot exodus from France (17th century)

-Mid-19th century Eastern European migration was significantly shaped by religious factors.
-The Jewish minority experienced strong discrimination in the Russian Empire during this period, which reached its maximum in the pogrom waves of the 1880s.
-During the 1880s, the mass exodus of more than two million Russian Jews began.
-Already before, a migration stream of Jewish people started which was characterized by highly skilled individuals.
-This pronounced selectivity was not caused by economic incentives, but by political persecution.

 Expulsion of the Jesuits

 The suppression of the Society of Jesus in Spanish America in 1767 caused the Jesuit vineyards in Peru to be auctioned at high prices, but new owners did not have the same expertise as the Jesuits, contributing to a production decline.

 Also, after the suppression, the production and importance of yerba mate-producing regions, which had been dominated by Jesuits, began to decline.
 Excessive exploitation of indigenous labour in the plantations led to decay in the industry and the scattering of Guaranís living in the missions.
 With the fall of the Jesuits, and the mismanagement of their former enterprises by the crown and the new entrepreneurs that had taken over, Paraguay gained an unrivalled position as the main producer of yerba mate.
 The plantation system of the Jesuits did prevail, however, and mate continued chiefly to be harvested from wild stand through the 18th century and most of the 19th century.